ScienceIsNeato/HauntManager/README.md

 3. Run the servo_tester as instructed by the calibration binary
 4. Modify main.cpp as instructed by the calibration binary
 5. Run build_manager.sh
+6. `cp servo_config_template.conf servo_config.conf` and update values based on your previous steps
-6. Run haunt_manager as instructed by build script
+7. Run haunt_manager as instructed by build script

 Have fun!